ghjuliasialelli/AGBD/Models/README.md

 ## Launch training

 To launch the training of all of the models and all of their ablation studies, run `python run_jobs.py`.
-Otherwise, launch the appropriate scripts individually via, for example, `sbatch unet_15/train_all.sh`.
-Note that to launch the training, you will need to log-in to your [Weights and Biases](https://wandb.ai/home) account (or modify the code to remove wandb logging).
+Otherwise, launch the appropriate scripts individually via, for example, `sbatch scripts/unet_15/train_all.sh`.
+Note that to launch the training, you will need to log-in to your [Weights and Biases](https://wandb.ai/home) account (by simply running `wandb login`), or modify the code to remove wandb logging.

 ## Pre-trained weights